rickwest/devsnippets/source/snippets/git/index.md

 git checkout -b branchname
 ```

-Just create a new branch
+Creates a new branch without switching to it
 ```bash
 git branch branchname
 ```